 Secondly must be acknowledged the work done by the three principle genealogy companies: Ancestry, The Genealogist and Find My Past, with its partner, The British Newspaper Archive.

 Each has it’s strengths.
 Ancestry [ https://www.ancestry.co.uk/ ] has a long standing arrangement with Dorset History Centre and together they have digitized huge swathes of data relating to Dorset that simply cannot be found on the other sites.
 Much of my work on John Martin’s Poor’s [sic] law work was derived from their record set.
+It is quite simply an invaluable source of stories about the people of Dorset.
 If you are a member of Libraries West you can access Ancestry through one of their libraries and it is to their credit that during the Coronavirus crisis of 2020 they allowed members of Libraries West to access them through their home computers.
 Ancestry has published images of the Dorset tithe maps together with a transcription of the names of the landowners and occupiers.
 It does not cover other aspects of what was known as tithe commutation.
 The pictures they have published are of the copy maps that were retained in the parish or sent to the local dioscese.
 They are in colour and usually the whole map is shown principally because they appear to have survived in better condition than the original maps [retained by the Tithe Commission] and which all too often have had to be cropped.

 The Genealogist [ https://www.thegenealogist.co.uk/ ] has published a complete set of the tithe maps which were retained at the tithe commission and are now in the National Archive.
 These constitute what I call ‘original’ maps and have the virtue of being not confined to Dorset.
 Whilst a few have been published in colour most are in black and white and have often had to be cropped to preserve them.
 A recent innovation for this company is the ability to overlay the tithe map on to the modern Ordnance Survey map.
 This is currently confined to Dorset but adds a new level of fascination to the maps.
 Many tithe maps were said to contain inaccuracies but this new feature shows that most were in fact highly accurate.
 This company also publishes images of the written document [the instrument of apportionment] that accompanied the tithe maps and which from a local historian’s point of view are invaluable.